radekkpl/askaplus.bepinex.mod/README.md

 ## Walls / Towers anchors fix
 Currently in game there is a gap about 0,3m between walls when using snapping.
 This gap is now reduced to 0.
 It will works only for new Wall created.

 ## Paint grass
 You can press "]" key to paint grass in front of you (3m).

+## Food PATCH
+Increased duration effects from 60sec to 5min.

+## Seed PATCH
+Seeds decay rate significantly increased to avoid seeds everywhere.

+## Paint grass
+You can press "]" key to paint grass in front of you (3m).